Morikko/synctabgroups-docs/guides/10-Groups.markdown

  - Your current window and its tabs keep unchanged
  - A new window is opened and then the tabs of the group are opened inside
  - You can switch back & forth between the windows
+ - A middle click (mouse) on the group name opens it in a new window

 ### Close
  - Click on the Cross on a group